You are currently browsing the tag archive for the ‘ergodic theory’ tag.

 , then the only constraints between

 are those that arise from phase polynomials.
-The main theorem of this paper is to establish this limit formula (which, again, is a little complicated to state explicitly and will not be d.
+The main theorem of this paper is to establish this limit formula (which, again, is a little complicated to state explicitly and will not be done here).
 In particular, we establish for the first time that the limit actually exists (a result which, for

 in an ergodic